 domingo, 6 de septiembre de 2020

-After Clinical evaluation and imaging tests to confirm the diagnosis of Lymphoedema, COMPLETE DECONGESTIVE THERAPY (CDT) is recommended as the first-line “Gold Standard” treatment, consisting of intensive and long-term management phases.
-Conservative therapy in childhood needs to be suitably adapted to the respective age and involves the direct participation of the parents.
-The initial intensive phase aims to reduce swelling and normalize the tissue pressure and consists of Manual Lymph Drainage (MLD) in combination with multilayered compression bandaging, meticulous skin care, exercise, and the use of well-fitted compression garments.
+The initial Intensive Phase aims to reduce swelling and normalize the tissue pressure and consists of Manual Lymph Drainage (MLD) in combination with multilayered compression bandaging, meticulous skin care, exercise, and the use of well-fitted compression garments.
 CDT and MLD should be conducted by lymphedema therapists with training at the specialist level.
-After the volume of the limb is stabilized, the patient enters the maintenance phase in which she/he continues with skin care, compression garments, and exercises.
+After the volume of the limb is stabilized, the patient enters the Maintenance Phase in which she/he continues with skin care, compression garments, and exercises.
 In Phase II, the components of CDT are applied according to the individual edema findings, and depending on the course of the disease, Phase I may have to be repeated, or in the case of intercurrent diseases.

 IMPORTANT NOTICE

-Lymphedema is a serious chronic and progressive disease due to an organic disability.
-The clinical treatment of lymphedema is neither a cosmetic nor an aesthetic treatment.
-The treatment of lymphedema is to control its progression and alleviate the symptoms related to dysfunction of the lymphatic circulatory system.
-To prevent and avoid serious complications associated with treatment, such as the possible displacement of edema to previously unaffected areas when compression therapy is applied for volume reduction, patients should use highly specialized and experienced therapists.
 Professional qualification and instruction delivered remotely online are not the same as live hands-on practical instruction in the clinical training and certification of lymphedema therapists, similar to all other rehabilitation, medical, and surgical training programs, and especially for developing the necessary manual skills to treat a disease as complex as lymphedema.

-Patients should also take special care when choosing a "Multidisciplinary Center of Reference for Lymphedema", as not all countries and centers provide the same treatment options.
-The best choice is a center of reference that provides “Complete Decongestive Therapy (CDT)”, which is recognized as the “Gold Standard” treatment for lymphedema.
+Patients should also take special care when choosing a Multidisciplinary Expert Center of Reference for Lymphedema, as not all countries and centers provide the same treatment options.
+The best choice is a center of reference that provides Complete Decongestive Therapy (CDT), which is recognized as the Gold Standard treatment for lymphedema.

 • Read more about what is the best treatment option for Lymphedema HERE.